 [a-z0-9!#$%&'*+/=?^_`{|}~-]+(?:.[a-z0-9!#$%&'*+/=?^_`{|}~-]+)*@(?:[a-z0-9](?:[a-z0-9-]*[a-z0-9])?.)+[a-z0-9](?:[a-z0-9-]*[a-z0-9])?

-Ping the Server
+Ping the server

-Next step in the process of email verification is to ping the mail server and ask it whether the address is valid.
+The next step in the process of email verification is to ping the mail server and ask it whether the address is valid.

-This process is slow, cumbersome and very risky for your infrastructure, as you can likely tell.
+This process is slow, cumbersome, and very risky for your infrastructure, as you can likely tell.
 However, it is quite accurate.

-You need a tool such as Telnet on Windows or PuTTY or nc (netcat) on MacOs.
+You need a tool such as Telnet on Windows or PuTTY or nc (netcat) on macOS.

 1. Look up the mail server using the command “nslookup -type=mx” followed by the email domain name.